sheepvs5/g2_calculator/README.md

 # Second order correlation calculator

 This code handles computing second order correlation function(<img src="https://latex.codecogs.com/gif.latex?g^2(\tau)" title="g^2(\tau)" /></a>) in a FPGA.
-The code is written in systemverilog and the synthesized file can be used in labview.
+The code is written in systemverilog and the synthesized file can be used in Labview.

 ## Cover range